-DIY External Door Design and Proportions
+DIY Front Door Design and Proportions

-Considerations and Details
+Considerations and Details for a door that looks right

 The bottom panels are as thick as rest of the door with deep chamfers.
+So it wont look like the off the shelf reproduction timber front doors that are commonly available.

 Getting the proportions right is important and not necessarily obvious.
 I've looked a plenty doors and figured out how the various dimensions work to make a door that just looks right.
 Not surprisingly the “Golden Ratio” comes in to play.
 Have a look at Wikipedia for the low down on this.